-Saberr enables you to not only track just how well your teams are developing these habits (if at all), but we also help you understand the levels of motivation each team has to make changes, as well as the levels of psychological safety within that team, for example of how comfortable they feel with raising tough issues.
+With the right tool, you can not only track just how well your teams are developing these habits (if at all), but also gauge an understanding of the levels of motivation each team has to make changes, as well as the levels of psychological safety within that team, for example of how comfortable they feel with raising tough issues.

-In addition to providing you with this insight, we also provide actionable guidance to help the teams in question improve in the areas they need most support.
-You can learn more about how our habit tracker works here.
+In addition to providing you with this insight, a digital platform such as Saberr will provide actionable guidance to help the teams in question improve in the areas they need most support.

 4. Team health checks